desmondbergen/rateyourmusic-tools/README.md

 - **ratings-decade-sorter** Will sort all the ratings on the current page according to their decade.
 ## New Features & Bugs
 Suggestions for new features and bug reports are very appreciated!
 Please post them in the Issues tab.
 You don't have to have a knowledge of a programming in order to create a Github account, though you're very welcome to contribute to the code and improve the tools anyway you can.
+I am still fairly new to software development so there is definitely a lot that can be improved upon.